Analysis of the Mechanics of the Spine

 Abstract

-This report explores the purpose of the by discussing its architecture and mechanics and how this helps its overall function.
+This report explores the purpose of the by discussing its architecture and and how this helps its overall function.
 The similarities between brittle star arms and the mammalian spine are also investigated.

 Introduction